View the recent Coronavirus information for licensees

 Alcohol advertising means any information, term, expression, symbol or other thing that gives publicity to, or otherwise promotes liquor.

-When advertising and promoting events through websites and social media channels, like Facebook and Twitter, licensees must be aware that the responsible liquor advertising and promotions guidelines, set out by the Victorian Commission for Gambling and Liquor Regulation (VCGLR) apply.
+When advertising and promoting events through websites and social media channels, like Facebook and Twitter, licensees must be aware that the Guidelines for responsible liquor advertising and promotions, set out by the Victorian Commission for Gambling and Liquor Regulation (VCGLR) apply.
 This includes advertisements and promotions created by promoters for licensees and any comments made by third parties.

 The VCGLR has the power to ban advertisements or promotions that are deemed inappropriate and may also seek to vary, suspend or cancel a licence that is found to be encouraging the irresponsible consumption of alcohol.

 Licensees who do not comply with a banning notice or restrictions on static advertising display can face penalties.
 For more information, please download the Breaches under the Liquor Control Reform Act 1998 fact sheet.

 The VCGLR will consider whether the promotion is in the public interest.
 Responsible advertising and promotion of liquor plays an important part in minimising harm to customers and to the broader community.
 It also makes good business sense for licensees and for the sustainability of the hospitality industry in Victoria.

 Anyone concerned with the drink promotions being offered by Victorian licensed venues please submit your enquiry using the contact us form.